magento/merchdocs/src/cms/page-builder-add-content-block.md

 ### Advanced Settings

-1. Choose the the **Alignment** to control the positioning of the block within the parent container:
+1. Choose an **Alignment** to control the positioning of the block within the parent container:

    |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
    |Left|Aligns the list along the left border of the parent container, with allowance for any padding that is specified.
    |Center|Aligns the list in the center of the parent container, with allowance for any padding that is specified.
    |Right|Aligns the block along the right border of the parent container, with allowance for any padding that is specified.

-1. Set the **Border** style applied to all four sides of the block container:
+1. Set a **Border** style to be applied to all four sides of the block container:

    |Default|Applies the default border style that is specified by the associated style sheet.
    |None|Does not provide any visible indication of the container borders.